chinamike65/hugo-tuolesi/content/book4/book4en.md

 In the past, there was a monk who broke the precepts in Labrang Monastery.
 When he died, his body temperature became cold from the upper part of his body, and he showed signs of falling into evil and Taoism.

 Rako Rinpoche used "The Broad Treatise on the Stages of the Path of Bodhi", patted the top of his head, and his body temperature turned upside down, and he was reborn in a good path.
-The blessings of Dharma and power were truly incredible.
+The merit of Dharma and power were truly incredible.

 Therefore, if a person dies, he should immediately use the "Guangdong Theory on the Stages of the Path of Bodhi" or "Diamond Sutra" to knock three times on the top of the deceased's head, and then he can move his body, and don't move before he strikes.